tinymce/beehive-flow/README.md

  - hotfix/FEATURE_CODE
  - spike/FEATURE_CODE

-Branch names and versioning is strict and enforced.
+Branch names and versions are strict and enforced.

 All new work happens in `feature/*` branches which are merged to the `main` branch: